Tinkerforge/generators/labview/readme.txt

 The LabVIEW bindings allow you to control Tinkerforge Bricks and Bricklets from your LabVIEW programs (Windows only).
 This ZIP file contains:

+ net20/Tinkerforge.dll -- precompiled .NET 2.0 library
- Tinkerforge.dll -- precompiled .NET library
+ net40/Tinkerforge.dll -- precompiled .NET 4.0 library
  source/               -- source code of Tinkerforge.dll
  examples/             -- examples for every Brick and Bricklet

 For more information about the LabVIEW bindings (including setup instructions) go to: